Go Back Email Link

 Make the Whipped Cream

-• In a stand mixer fitted with a whisk attachment, whip 1½ cups of heavy cream and 1tsp of powdered sugar together on high speed until you get your desired whipped cream consistency.*
+• In a stand mixer fitted with a whisk attachment, whip heavy cream, powdered sugar, and vanilla together on high speed until you get your desired whipped cream consistency.*

 • Remove your cooled pie from the refrigerator and carefully peel the plastic wrap off of the top.